ZEMontreuil/vitae/README.md

 Currently, the App uses a MySQL database to store information sent and received by an Express server API.
 This API works with the React front end to handle basic CRUD functionality.

-The main features planned for the future are individual user accounts and a refactor of the front end to employ Hooks, and deploy to a cloud service to allow for proper, persistent use.

 I also used this project as the basis for teaching collaboration and some new full-stack technologies for early software development students at the Manitoba Institute of Trades and Technologies.

+## Planned Features
+- Refactor of client to employ Hooks
+- Individual user accounts and authentication
+- Deployment to a cloud service

 ## Installation and Use
 After downloading and installing packages, connect to your MySQL database with a new API/.env file with the following format: